Appeal against a School Admission Decision

 Appeals are timetabled and every effort is made to keep to your appointed time.
 There is, however, occasionally some delay if previous appeals have taken longer than expected.

 There is no right of appeal to the Secretary of State for Education, but you are entitled to write to the Secretary of State about any aspect of your child's education.
-The Local Government Ombudsman can consider complaints from you if you consider the Committee or Authority has not followed proper procedures.
+The Local Government Ombudsman (LGO) can consider complaints from you if you consider the Committee or Authority has not followed proper procedures.
+More information can be found at LGO - complaints about school admissions.

 This guide has been compiled to help you make your appeal for the school of your choice and is intended for guidance only.
 The legal basis for Appeal Committees is contained in the Education Act 1996 - Schedule 33.